Backpacks That Roll

 1.)
 How large is the child?
 Smaller children need smaller backpacks.
 A first grader needs a smaller bag than a sixth grader.
 In addition, a first grader cannot carry the same amount of weight as an older and heavier child.

 2.)
 What color would work best?
 When our children were growing up, color was very important.
 By the end of the school year, they grew very tired of bright colored bags.
 As our children aged, the more standard solid colors seemed to work best.
-Smaller children may like a certain bold color because it stands out and they are less likely to misplace or lose it.
+Smaller children may like a certain bold color because it stands out and they are less likely to misplace or lose their backpack.

 4.)
 How much can the backpack hold?
 Are there special compartments for pens and pencils, for money, for water?
 What special needs does the child have in that grade, at that school and personally?